 The first major decision when opening up a pet grooming business is where you will run your business.
 You can either operate from your home or retail space, or set up a mobile grooming service.
 How your business is run will impact the type of grooming equipment you will need.
-These equipment include:

-Before registering your company, you'll want to be clear on the type of business you're operating.
-The standard business structures in Australia are Sole Trader, Partnership and Company (Public or Proprietary).
-Read more about how to structure your business in the right way.
+Before registering your business, you'll want to be clear on the type of business you're operating.
+The standard business structures in Australia are sole trader, partnership and company (public or proprietary).

 How much control you decide to have over the business, costs and tax implications are among the most important factors to consider for your business structure.
 If you're not sure which path to choose, speak with an accountant who can help you out in this area.